-AS TIGER, LEOPARD AND ELEPHANT populations rebound in India, these big cats, which typically require large home ranges, are found foraying out of increasingly saturated protected forests in search of food, water and suitable mates or to move between fragmented patches of Protected Areas.
-The fringe villages are consequently seeing a high incidence of conflict with large carnivores.
-Our Rapid Response Teams comprising veterinarians, biologists sociologists, lend and forest departments, the much-needed support in the rescue and relocation of conflict-involved animals.
+AS TIGER AND LEOPARD populations rebound in India, these big cats, which typically require large home ranges to flourish, are found foraying out of increasingly saturated protected forests in search of food, water and suitable mates.
+The issue is brought into sharp relief in villages fringing Protected Areas, some of which are seeing a high incidence of conflict with large carnivores.

+Our Rapid Response Teams lend forest departments much-needed support in the rescue and relocation of conflict-involved animals.
 Yet direct interventions are a last resort in our conflict mitigation projects.
-Instead, local people, trained, equipped and moulded into Primary Response Teams (PRTs), have proved remarkably successful in defusing conflict situations without human or animal casualties.
-The primary strategy is to simply allow wildlife, safe passage out of human areas, and back to the wild.
-Human-elephant conflict is another pressing issue and while our long-term strategy includes the securing and monitoring of migratory corridors (see previous page, Right of Passage), we've engaged in several short-term interventions - for instance, a highly successful project in Rajaji National Park to prevent elephant deaths due to 'train hits'.
-We are also working in Wayanad landscape to help mitigate the rising crisis of human-elephant conflicts.
+Instead, local people, trained, equipped and moulded into Primary Response Teams, have proved remarkably successful in defusing conflict situations without human or animal casualties.
+Their primary strategy: to simply allow big cats safe passage out of human areas, and back to the wild.

+Human-elephant conflict is another pressing issue and while our longterm strategy includes the securing and monitoring of migratory corridors (see previous page, Right of Passage), we've engaged in several short-term interventions - for instance, a highly successful project in Rajaji National Park to prevent elephant deaths due to 'train hits'.

-Recovering populations of threatened wild species, is a key vertical of WTI.
-We combine scientific and sociological methods to enhance habitats, mitigate threats, change prspectives and also consider exsitu conservation (where necessary), while engaging local communities and state Forest Departments as key stakeholders in this process.
-Our species conservation efforts span several biogeographic regions in India wherein we monitor and safeguard threatened species and their habitats from direct and indirect threats using conservation tools.
-We conduct field surveys to assess and monitor wild population and habitats while utilizing conventional community based tools to engage them in participatory management thereby instill ownership and stewardship towards the target species.
-We currently emphasize on five endangered amphibians in the Western Ghats (Kerala), Kashmir Markhor and Hangul in Jammu and Kashmir, Gharial in the Gandak River of Bihar, Wild Buffalo in Chhattisgarh, and the White-Winged Duck in Assam and Arunachal Pradesh.
+RECOVERING POPULATIONS OF threatened species is one of our long-term organisational goals.
+Our species recovery projects are greenlit after careful consideration of the conservation status of a species, the conservation relevance of a project, resource availability, and local and governmental support.

+We've recently initiated a project to save the Endangered white-winged duck in Assam (where it is the state bird) and Arunachal Pradesh.
+We're recovering fragile local populations of the Pir Panjal markhor and the Critically Endangered Hangul deer in Jammu and Kashmir.

+We're also facilitating the recovery of the last remaining wild buffalo subspecies in central India through conservation breeding and translocation, and have assisted in the recovery of a population of the Critically Endangered gharial in the Gandak River in northern Bihar.

+We're undertaking, through a series of pioneering translocations from Kaziranga National Park, the reestablishment of a viable population of eastern swamp deer (a Critically Endangered barasingha subspecies) in Manas National Park.

+Hatchlings from a nest monitored and protected by local fishermen are brought to their mother in the Gandak River in Bihar, under WTI's Gandak Gharial Recovery Project.
+Photograph: Subrat Behera / WTI

+A male markhor (Capra falconeri; the world's largest goat species) stands atop a rocky outcrop in Kazinag National Park, Jammu and Kashmir.
+WTI has been working to recover a fragile local population of the markhor.
+Photograph: Shivang Mehta

-THE BATTLE AGAINST illegal trade in wildlife and its derivatives is one of our key activities.
-Working through our network of operatives and informers, we've assisted enforcement agencies in over 300 seizures of live animals and wildlife derivatives.
+THE BATTLE AGAINST the illegal trade in wildlife and its derivatives is one of our keystone activities.
+Working through our network of operatives and informers, we've assisted enforcement agencies in over 200 seizures of wildlife articles and live animals.